nexiality/documentation/userguide/InstallingNexial.md

    versions of Firefox will work as well.
 Support from Nexial team is provided on a case-by-case basis.
 1. **Chrome** - latest and almost all recent versions are supported.
 Older version can be supported via using the corresponding
-   <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads" class="external-link" target="_nexial_external">older versions of chrome driver</a>.
+   <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads" class="external-link" target="_nexial_link">older versions of chrome driver</a>.
 1. **Safari** \- version 9 or above is supported, with the latest most likely to be most stable.

 ### Installing Nexial